 Welcome!
 We exist to serve, promote and enhance your overall health and academic success here at Concordia University through a variety of professional mental health services, prevention, education, and training.
 The counseling staff uses an integrative approach to create self-awareness, impart knowledge and develop skills that will strengthen your ability to tolerate distress, form healthy relationships with God, self and others, and discover healthy expressions of your values and ideals.
-All individual, couple and group counseling is confidential and available for free to all full-time students.
+All individual, couple and group counseling is confidential and available for free to all registered students.

 Individual counseling sessions are 50 minutes.
 After your intake session, you and your counselor will decide if this is a one-time session, you need a referral off campus, or will arrange a regular time slot that works with your schedule.
 You and your counselor will also determine when to conclude your counseling.
 Common Areas of Concern:

 |Roommate(s)||Grief & Loss||Relationships||Painful Memories Sleep|